EVENT REVIEW: All Staff Day

 DATE: April 20, 2016

 It was my first All Staff Day with the Free Library of Philadelphia, so I did not know what to expect.
-I arrived at Central Library first thing in the morning, and was surprised to see so many people.
+If you want to know more about the profession or what to do or are looking for any other information, contact https://dissertationmasters.com/ I arrived at Central Library first thing in the morning, and was surprised to see so many people.
 However, I was quite pleased to see a few familiar faces.
 Maker Jawn ran two workshops back-to-back that morning, each was about an hour and a half long.
 We had five different tables, and each table follow the concept of STEAM (Science, Technology, Engineering, Arts, and Mathematics).
 Each table was ran by two facilitators, either two Maker Mentors, or a Maker Mentor and a LEAP ASL.
 Hooray to collaborations!
 After a short introduction by a fellow Maker Mentor and our Project Coordinator, the staffs were free to visit any tables that interested them.
 Since Maker Jawn mainly works with the North Clusters, I was very excited to meet staffs from the other clusters as well.
 It was a good chance for us to introduce ourselves and what we do.
 I also think that our workshops were a great hit as well.
 We were asked many questions regarding our programming, and even invited to come visit some of the other clusters during their monthly meetings.

 Here is a list of our activities: